Jauntlet/Scoundrills/readme.md

 <h3>windows</h3>

-currently working on compiling using cmake with windows, for now the visual studio project is entirely broken after changing the root folders name. stay tuned for more information on windows!
+Windows compilation currently entirely depends on Visual Studio 2019, so compilation is done through VS instead of CMake.
+We have every intention of eventually changing that in favor of CMake.

 <h3>linux</h3>

-to compile on debian:
+to compile on Debian:

 get dependencies
 ```